 The Don’t Look Up soundtrack includes music by Wu-Tang Clan, George Strait and Bon Iver.
-This info article contains spoilers for Adam McKay’s 2021 Netflix movie.
+This info article contains spoilers and song details for Adam McKay’s 2021 Netflix movie.
 Check out Vague Visages’ Soundtracks of Cinema section for more music guides.

 Don’t Look Up stars Leonardo DiCaprio and Jennifer Lawrence as Dr. Randall Mindy and Kate Dibiasky, respectively.
 When the astronomers detect a comet heading towards Earth, they inform U.S. President Janie Orlean (Meryl Streep) and try to convince the world about a likely apocalyptic event.
 Composer Nicholas Britell (Moonlight) scored the Netflix film; music supervisor Gabe Hilfer (Mare of Easttown) selected the featured mainstream tracks.
 Here’s every song in Don’t Look Up.